Welsh teen forced to take virginity test before marriage

 Information and guidance for medical professions has been created by the Welsh government to help them recognise the signs of this form of abuse.

-"I think this is something that is quite possibly not talked about enough," said Wales' Chief Nursing Officer Sue Tranka.
+"I think this is something that is quite possibly not talked about enough," said Wales' chief nursing officer Sue Tranka.

 "This isn't an easy conversation to have, it's quite sensitive and you want to ensure that you help women and girls to speak up on this topic.